nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/quick-overview.md

 - The **Nuxeo Server**, that runs on top of the Java Virtual Machine, with different deployment options.
 The Nuxeo Server exposes a modular set of features via a REST API.
 The Nuxeo Package system allows to easily define what bundles are deployed on the Nuxeo Server.
 Nuxeo Server is often called Nuxeo Platform as a shortcut, and because it is clearly the most important asset of the Nuxeo Platform, embedding a fully featured repository, a content transformation grid and a workflow engine.
 The Nuxeo Server is [benchmarked](https://benchmarks.nuxeo.com) continuously to guarantee performance expectations

 - **Nuxeo Web UI**: a flexible and pluggable content browser that allows users to perform usual content management operations in a highly productive style: browse, search, upload, preview, download, resolve tasks etc...
-WEB UI's strength is its capability of be heavily customised for taking into account your application's data model and custom business process.
+WEB UI's strength is its capability of being heavily customised for taking into account your application's data model and custom business process.

 - **Nuxeo Addons**: as we said above, you can install additional bundles on top of the bare Nuxeo server to enrich its features and capabilities set.
 Nuxeo Addons compatible with a given version of the Nuxeo Server are distributed through the Nuxeo Marketplace.

-- **Client SDKs** and **Nuxeo Elements**: Java, JavaScript, C#, Python, PHP, iOS, DART : several clients are available for quickly start integrating with Nuxeo Server without having to know the details of our REST API.
+- **Client SDKs** and **Nuxeo Elements**: Java, JavaScript, C#, Python, PHP, iOS, DART: several clients are available for quickly start integrating with Nuxeo Server without having to know the details of our REST API.
 We even  provide a rich set of web components, the "Nuxeo Elements" that brings out-of-the-box features that you can include in your application just by using the good HTML tag.

 - **Nuxeo Drive**: a desktop application that maps a Nuxeo repository's content to a Desktop's file system, with synchronization logics and offline access and edit capabilities, in the spirit of Enterprise File Sharing Systems like Dropbox or Box.

 - **Nuxeo Mobile**: Native Android and iOS applications developed with React Native and available on respective stores.
 A React Native framework to build custom mobile applications is being developed and will be released later in the year 2017.

-- **Build, QA and Performance analysis tooling** All the tooling we use for building, maintaining and testing our software artifacts is free and open source.
+- **Build, QA and Performance analysis tooling**: All the tooling we use for building, maintaining and testing our software artifacts is free and open source.
 It is available for your own project, as a great catalyzer of your engineering practices.

 - **Nuxeo Studio** and **Nuxeo CLI**: Nuxeo Studio is an online application with which you can easily implement project's customisation requirements: content modeling, business logic and user interface design.
 Nuxeo Studio is much more than a rapid application development tool: it guarantees you that your customisation will be maintained automatically throughout the future releases of Nuxeo Platform components.
 Nuxeo CLI is a command line tool for helping developers bootstrap their custom modules.

 - Additional **Client Integrations**: Some additional client integrations are available: Adobe CC plugin, Salesforce application, AutoCad Plugin, Slack integration and more.

-- **PaaS** and **Docker Deployment** Tooling
+- **PaaS** and **Docker Deployment**: Tooling
-  Nuxeo has strong expertise in deploying Nuxeo Platform instances on docker containers, PaaS style, which you typically want to do if you are building a verticalised application on top of Nuxeo and have multi-tenancy considerations
+  Nuxeo has strong expertise in deploying Nuxeo Platform instances on docker containers, PaaS style, which you typically want to do if you are building a verticalised application on top of Nuxeo and have multi-tenancy considerations.

 ## Turnkey Application and Headless Repository
 You may be interested in using Nuxeo Platform for you project for different use cases:
-- If you need a headless scalable document repository with rich apis and data structures
+- If you need a headless scalable document repository with rich apis and data structures.
-- If you need a turnkey application for managing assets (description, validation, publishing) with still ability to strongly customize it
+- If you need a turnkey application for managing assets (description, validation, publishing) with still ability to strongly customize it.
 - If you want to build a custom UI upon the repository and want to benefit from our rich library of UI elements to accelerate the development of your project.

 ## Technical Overview